|Subchapter 4610 - Tours of Duty

 Note: When an employee's travel involves more than one time zone, work time is computed based on the time zone the employee was in at the start of the workday.

-When scheduled training does not conform to the employee's regularly scheduled tour of duty, the employee's work schedule should be changed to a standard tour of duty (i.e., 5 8-hour days) under maxiflex for the period of time during which the employee will attend the training.
+When scheduled training does not conform to the employee's regularly scheduled tour of duty, the employee's work schedule may be changed, for example, to five 8-hour days under maxiflex for the period of time during which the employee will attend the training.

 Note: Employees may not earn credit hours for time spent in training.